latest: strec.pl

 - filename.url: One line with a URL as above

-- filename.strec: First line with the URL, second line with Title, Artist, Album and Year, separated by TABs.
+- filename.strec: First line with the URL, second line with Title, Artist, Album and Year, separated by TABs, third line with Description.

 - Otherwise, a line with 'rtsp:' from the file will be used as the URL